 Use reports to see what's working

-You can use YouTube Analytics to see what videos are successful at keeping viewers watching:
+Use the Interest viewers tab of YouTube Analytics to see which videos are successful at keeping viewers watching:

-- Watch time report: Find out which of your videos has the greatest watch times and view-through rates.
+- Top videos: Find out which of your videos has the most watch time.

 - Average view duration: See how long viewers are staying engaged and watching each video.